 Mississippi Landlord Tenant Laws

-- Warranty of Habitability – Mississippi landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within 14 days after proper notice from the tenant.
+- Warranty of Habitability – Mississippi landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days after proper notice.
 Failure to repair lets a tenant sue the landlord, repair and deduct from the rent, or terminate the lease.
-Tenants aren’t allowed to withhold rent.
+Tenants can’t withhold rent.

-- Evictions – Mississippi landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
+- Evictions – Mississippi landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Mississippi take between a few days to a few weeks.

-- Security Deposits – Mississippi does not set a maximum cap on what a landlord can charge for a security deposit.
-Upon lease termination, a landlord has 45 days to return any unused portion of a security deposit.
+- Security Deposits – Mississippi does not limit the maximum amount of a security deposit.
+When a lease ends, a landlord has 45 days to return any unused portion of a tenant’s deposit.

-- Lease Termination – Mississippi lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+- Lease Termination – Mississippi lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-- Rent Increases and Fees – Mississippi does not set a maximum cap on the amount of a rent increase, or require landlords to provide any particular advance notice or justification.
+- Rent Increases and Fees – Mississippi does not limit the amount or timing of a rent increase.
 There is likewise no cap on late fees.
-Returned check fees are capped at $40.
+Returned check fees have a $40 cap.

-- Landlord Entry – Mississippi landlords can enter rental property as agreed in the lease and/or required by law, for purposes reasonably related to the tenancy like maintenance and inspections.
+- Landlord Entry – Mississippi landlords can enter rental property for reasonable business purposes like maintenance and inspections, as agreed in the lease and/or required by law.
 Mississippi’s landlord entry laws are minimal and nonspecific, leaving most details of entry policy up to individual leases or “reasonable” landlord-tenant expectations.

-- Settling Legal Disputes – Mississippi allows its small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $3,500.
-The statute of limitations for such contract issues is four years.
+- Settling Legal Disputes – Mississippi lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $3,500.
+The statute of limitations for contract issues is four years.

 To learn more about landlord tenant laws in Mississippi, click here.